the-doctor1994/team-heart-of-gold/docs/proposal/proposal.md

 The basic interface should be functional by March 27th.
 This will include basic frontend functionality.

-The interface should be rougly functional in conjunction with the backend by April 09th, and the application should be functioning on a basic level.
+The interface should be roughly functional in conjunction with the backend by April 09th, and the application should be functioning on a basic level.

 By April 16th the application should be mostly functional, and the implementation of the final features will be finished up.